Caroline-Duffett/ga-bookstore-frontend/README.md

   - Heroku app backend: https://ga-bookstore-backend.herokuapp.com/

 ## Installation Instructions
 To view the app, all the user needs to do is open it.
-If they would like to create an account, they can.
+If they would like to create an account they can.

 ## Unsolved Problems
 We would have liked to make the cart persisting and able to add a book more than once.
 We also would have liked to store orders placed by the users.
 If we had more time, we were also going to add in a mockup checkout process.